 A negative credit card balance will not hurt your credit, so you don’t have to act unless you think it’s a mistake.
 However, if you’d like to bring your balance back up to zero, you have a couple of options:

-• Make a purchase.
-Buying things with your credit card should restore the balance to zero.
-Depending on how far into the negative your balance is, you can use your card like normal to cover purchases in the amount of the negative balance.
+- Make a purchase.
+Buying things with your credit card should restore the balance on your credit card account to zero.
+Depending on how far into the negative your balance is, you can use your card like normal to cover future purchases in the amount of the negative balance.

-• Ask for a refund.
-You could ask your creditor to give you the funds they owe via check, cash, money order, or direct deposit to your bank account.
+- Ask for a refund.
+You could ask your creditor to give you the funds they owe via check, cash, money order, or direct deposit to your bank account or debit card.
 Per the Truth in Lending Act, as the Consumer Financial Protection Bureau explains, credit card providers have a legal responsibility to issue a refund for a negative balance at a cardmember’s request.

 Does a negative balance affect my credit score?

-A negative balance doesn’t have a direct impact on your credit score.
+A negative credit balance doesn’t have a direct impact on your credit score.
 However, it shows that you have a low credit utilization ratio, which refers to your credit usage compared to your overall available credit.
 Your credit utilization ratio plays a significant role in determining your credit score.
-If your credit balance reaches the negatives, that also means your account is likely in good standing, which reflects positively on your credit report.
+If your credit balance reaches the negatives, that also means your account is likely in good standing without credit card debt.
+This reflects positively on your credit report.
 So, while a negative balance itself doesn’t affect your credit score, it usually indicates positive credit habits.

 While seeing a negative amount on your credit card statement may feel jarring, a negative credit card balance is rarely anything to worry about.
 On the contrary, it could signal a low credit utilization ratio.
 If you’re concerned that the negative number may be inaccurate, contact your financial institutions customer service department for clarification.
 Otherwise, you can request a cash refund or just keep using your card like usual.